remnrem/luna-doc/docs/ref/assoc.md

 ### kNN imputation

 For applications with many dependent variables, but low or modest rates of missing data, one can request kNN imputation.
-Adding the, e.g., `knn=5` option to `--gpa` will attempt to impute missing missing data based on _k_ nearest neighbors (i.e. here _k_ = 5).
+Adding, e.g., the `knn=5` option to `--gpa` will attempt to impute missing data based on _k_ nearest neighbors (i.e. here _k_ = 5).
 This is performed only for the dependent (`Y`) variables, not for any predictors or covariates; further, only dependent variables are used